-Goal 1: To encourage preservation of undeveloped land as an important element in shaping Dummerston development pattern and in preserving its aesthetic and environmental quality.

-Policy 1.1: The Town will give high priority to maintaining undeveloped land that:

-- Protects the water, wetland, and ecological resources discussed in this Town Plan - Is adjacent to or within the important wildlife corridors - In agricultural use or which contain prime farmland soils; - Provides space for active and passive recreation - Protects scenic views - Provides public access to the waterfront - Provides buffers between compact settlement areas and the rural countryside a.
-Work with conservation land trusts and other conservation organizations to educate landowners about land conservation options.
-(Conservation Commission)
+- Goal 1: To encourage preservation of undeveloped land as an important element in shaping Dummerston's development pattern and in preserving its aesthetic and environmental quality. - Policy 1.1: The Town will give high priority to and strongly encourage landowners to maintain undeveloped land that: - Protects the water, wetland, and ecological resources discussed in this Town Plan - Is adjacent to or within the important wildlife corridors - Is in agricultural use, or which contain prime farmland soils; - Provides space for active and passive recreation - Protects scenic views - Provides public access to the waterfront - Provides buffers between compact settlement areas and the rural countryside a.
+Work with conservation land trusts and other conservation organizations to educate

-- b.
-Use multiple strategies and means to protect and preserve land and resources including for example direct acquisition, conservation easements, and a natural heritage registry.
+- landowners about land conservation options.
+(Conservation Commission) - b.
+Use multiple strategies and means to protect and preserve land and resources, including for example, direct acquisition, conservation easements and a natural heritage registry.
 (Conservation Commission) - c.
-Consider establishment of a Town Conservation Fund, perhaps through expansion of the Town Farmland Protection Fund.
+Consider establishment of a Conservation Fund, perhaps through expansion of the Town Farmland Protection Fund.
 (Conservation Commission, Farmland Protection Committee)